What is Hepatitis C?

 Can hepatitis C be cured?

-Even more important sustained viral response has been associated with lower rates of liver cancer, cirrhosis and all-cause mortality.
+Even more important sustained virologic response has been associated with lower rates of liver cancer, cirrhosis and all-cause mortality.
 This means that getting rid of hepatitis C allows individuals to live longer lives.

 Will a person who has hepatitis C ultimately need a liver transplant?